f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    - Use URL Resources to obtain the SSL/TLS Key, Certificate and Certificate Bundle

      ..
-WARNING:: When using URL references it is important to properly secure the repository hosting the resource(s).
-The example in this lab uses a publicly readable repository, however, most environments should use a private repository with appropriate access control.
+WARNING:: When using URL references, it is important to properly secure the repository which hosts the resource(s).
+The example in this lab uses a publicly readable repository.
+However, most environments should use a private repository with appropriate access control.

    - Create and apply a Client SSL Profile